 Dr. Guo Chen’s research is on the dynamics, spatial manifestations, and social and environmental consequences of the urban transformations in China and other emerging countries.
 In particular, her work explores four broad themes: 1) measuring, mapping, and representing the changing landscape of urban poverty and deprivation; 2) identifying the drivers of changing inequalities within and across cities as well as between social groups; 3) evaluating policy responses in housing for the poor and welfare; and 4) theorizing the nexus of urbanization, inequality, and justice in emerging urban contexts.

 Her dissertation was on the changing landscape of urban poverty in post-reform China.
-Her prior and current projects include completed projects on urban expansion and inequality in coastal China, a book project on urban poverty in China, a research project on urbanization, inequality, and socio-environmental justice in coastal and western China, and a visual project on the slum geography in Mainland China and Hong Kong.
+Her prior and current projects include completed projects on urban expansion and inequality in coastal China, an ongoing book project on urban poverty in China, a research project on urbanization, inequality, and socio-environmental justice in coastal and western China, and a visual documentary project on the slum geography in Mainland China and Hong Kong.
 She also has worked / collaborated on a number of other projects on topics ranging from global financial industry, city and neighborhood governance, and urban environmental issues, to rural-urban migrants and housing issues (stratification, inequality, for the poor, etc.) in China.
 Her work has continued to focus on poverty, inequality and injustice for the past over ten years.